-Debt settlement agencies have also been the focus of a consumer alert from the Financial Consumer Agency of Canada (FCAC), which warns consumers to beware of "too good to be true" offers from debt reduction companies.
+Debt settlement agencies have been the focus of consumer alerts from the Financial Consumer Agency of Canada (FCAC) warning consumers to beware of "too good to be true" offers from debt consultants and debt reduction companies.

 What You Need to Know

 Debt settlement agencies offer to help you settle all of your credit card debt, as well as other unsecured debt, with claims of up to 70 percent savings on the total amount of money you owe.
 These companies are known for:

 High-pressure sales tactics.